CipherX357/JellyButtons/README.md

 # JellyButtons
-A custom button maker for jellyfin that allows the suer to tie other links like (ombi etc.)
+A custom button maker for jellyfin that allows the user to tie other links like (ombi etc.)